 - Preheat your oven to 375 degrees.

-- Grab a large bowl, mix together biscuit mix and sugar.
+- Grab a large bowl, mix together biscuit mix, cinnamon and sugar.

 - Stir wet ingredients into dry ingredients just until moistened.